Log in

 However, with so many similar job titles floating around, it’s easy to misunderstand what BDRs are responsible for and how they add value.

-In this article, you’ll learn what BDR means in sales, where they differ from sales development representatives (SDRs) and how to succeed in the role.
+In this article, you’ll learn about BDR's meaning in sales, where they differ from sales development representatives (SDRs) and how to succeed in the role.

 What is a BDR in sales?